Medical Specialties

 Together with my nursing staff we are offering RARP school sessions to support men in preparation for their surgery.
 Lately we are employing the use of fitness trackers to understand more what level of fitness is needed to be achieved.

-I strongly advise you to stop smoking.
-If you continue to smoke, this will increase the risk of complications for example chest infection, wound healing impact and others.
+I strongly advise you stop smoking.
+If you continue to smoke, this will increase the risk of complications for example chest infections, wound healing impact, and others.

-Consider cutting down the amount of alcohol you drink and/or stopping in the weeks preceding your surgery and following your surgery. if you find difficulty to cut down; make an effort not to drink any alcohol for at least 24 hours before your operation.
+Consider cutting down the amount of alcohol you drink and/or stopping in the weeks preceding your surgery and following your surgery.
+If you find it difficult to cut down; make an effort not to drink any alcohol for at least 24 hours before your operation.

-It is not physical preparation only but mental as well.
+It is not physical preparation but mental as well

 The mental problems that arise as a result of cancer are too often ignored.
 Common reactions include fear, anxiety, sadness, guilt and anger.
 When you are diagnosed, you’re likely to worry about cancer's impact on you or a loved one/s.

-Doubt about the future is a heavy burden.
-Looking after your emotions is as much as important as UK's physical needs.
+Looking after your emotions is just as important as your physical needs.
 Mindfulness has been shown to help rebuild your inner mental strength.

-The robotic assisted prostate cancer surgery is commonly performed using six small abdominal incisions.
-These are typically one to two cm long.
-These robotic-assisted done along a line just above your belly button are usually with each incision six to eight cm apart.
+Robotic assisted prostate cancer surgery is commonly performed using six small abdominal incisions.
+These are typically one to two cm long and just above your belly button, with each incision about six to eight cm apart.

 At the end of the surgery, one of the incisions will need to be increased to remove the prostate gland.